astral-sh/uv/STYLE.md

 1. Should refer to the relevant reference documentation.
 1. Should discuss platform-specific behavior.
 1. Should be written from the third-person point of view, not second-person (i.e., avoid "you").
+1. Should not use the imperative voice.

 #### Reference documentation

 1. Should enumerate all options.
 1. Should generally be generated from documentation in the code.
 1. Should be written from the third-person point of view, not second-person (i.e., avoid "you").
+1. Should not use the imperative voice.

 ### Code blocks